 You are here

-The total numbers (for Scotland as a whole, for the years from 2000) which are produced using the two definitions are compared in the chart which follows.
+The total numbers (for Scotland as a whole) which are produced using the two definitions are compared in the chart which follows.

 The files below have been made available as Excel spreadsheets and can be viewed in Comma Separated Value (CSV) or Adobe Acrobat Portable Document Format (PDF).